How To Approach Time Management With Attention-Deficit Hyperactivity Disorder

 What causes ADHD procrastination?

 Perfectionism and unrealistic standards can also be a source of procrastination.
 You may find yourself over-planning projects without ever getting started in the hopes of getting them right.
 This may be due to prior failures, a strict upbringing, or no specific cause at all.
-However, it's usually more productive to take a small step, even if done imperfectly, than to not act at all.
-If you have decisional procrastination, you may have a hard time choosing between options because there are too many factors to consider, or spend all your time weighing your options instead of actually making a choice, which may make you emotionally exhausted.
+If this is you, remember that it's usually more productive to take a small step, even if done imperfectly, than to not act at all.

-How to manage ADHD related procrastination and other ADHD symptoms
+How to manage ADHD-related procrastination and other ADHD symptoms

 #1 Figure out why you procrastinate